chrisjonesdesign85/fullstack-beyond/README.md

 - ### 0 Mindset

   - The Subconscious mind and your Belifes
+    - You must first believe you can become a web developer!

   - How to think like a programmer

 - ### 1 Basics